 To learn more about how much your organization could save by adopting a more accurate mileage tracking system, use our company car savings calculator.

-Personal use of company gas card
+Personal use of company gas card and tax rules

 It is also important to pay attention to the personal use of a company-issued credit card for purchasing gas.
 It is very difficult to distinguish between personal and business use when it comes to a tank of gas, but the same IRS rules apply.